ondat/documentation/docs/reference/resource_requests_and_limits.md

 when the DaemonSet is installed in the 'storageos' namespace.
 That avoids the DaemonSet Pods of being evicted.

-For more information about managing resources for containers please see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)
+For more information about managing resources for containers see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)